ovska/FlameCsv/docs/docs/configuration.md

 You can configure the @"System.Buffers.MemoryPool`1" instance used internally with the @"FlameCsv.CsvOptions`1.MemoryPool?displayProperty=nameWithType" property.
 Pooled memory is used to handle escaping, unescaping, and records split across multiple sequence segments.
 The default value is @"System.Buffers.MemoryPool`1.Shared?displayProperty=nameWithType".

 If set to `null`, no pooled memory is used and all needed buffers are heap allocated.

+### Custom binding

+If you don't want to use the built-in @"FlameCsv.Binding.CsvReflectionBinder`1" (attribute configuration), set @"FlameCsv.CsvOptions`1.TypeBinder?displayProperty=nameWithType" property to your custom implementation implementing @"FlameCsv.Binding.ICsvTypeBinder`1".